gjlondon/simulacrys/README.md

 = README

-This project is an attempt to create a realistic, high fidelity simulation of a functional economic (and, in time, perhaps also political) system.
+This project is a (very early stage) attempt to create a realistic, high fidelity simulation of a functional economic (and, in time, perhaps also political) system.

 The original impetus for this project was to assist in building a believable world for an original Dungeons and Dragons